 Being scared isn’t a sign that you’re weak, some of the best athletes —and most successful people— in the world cite fear as a primary motivator in what they do.

-Fear can help you push a little bit more to lift that barbell or get up over the pull-up bar.
+Fear can help you push a little bit more to lift that barbell or get your chin over the pull-up bar.
 It can propel you to keep pace in a brutal conditioning piece.
 But fear only works to your advantage when you have confidence in yourself.

 Think about one of the proudest things you’ve accomplished in the gym.
 Chances are it was something that intimidated or terrified you at one point in time.
 But you still did it.
 Why?
 Because fear is not the enemy.
 It’s letting you know that you’re about to get outside of your comfort zone.